 Busy retailers: Note these holiday retail risks

-- Major holiday retail risks for shop owners are shoplifting and employee theft.
+- Major holiday retail risks for shop owners are organized crime (smash & grab), shoplifting and employee theft.

 - Learn shoplifting motivations and hot items most often stolen.

 - Learn the various ways employees steal and how to detect them.

 - Learn ways to protect your shop against holiday retail risks and thievery.

 It’s that time of year: holiday make it or break it time when retailers cash in on the season, moving their profits into the black.
 It’s also the time for holiday retail risks – most notably, employee theft and shoplifting.
 Help your retail clients take note of these risks now and work to eradicate them.

 There are many types of retail theft, which can be measured by calculating the loss from employee theft, shoplifting or organized retail crime, administrative errors, vendor fraud and return fraud.
 Today we’ll just touch on a couple of these.

 A 2021 survey by the National Retail Federation concluded that one of the primary holiday retail risks – shrinkage (loss of inventory related to organized retail crime, shoplifting or employee theft, error or fraud) – reduces the bottom line by $94.5 billion across the industry, up from $90.8 billion in 2020.
 The report found that retailers saw an average 26.5% increase in organized retail crime (ORC) incidents in over the previous year.
 Retailers also reported an increase in violence and aggression associated with ORC.

 ORC is also a safety threat for retail workers.
 Gangs have been reported to use Mace chemical spray and Taser stun guns, and eight in 10 retailers noted an increase in violence by customers against workers last year.
 In addition, the theft and re-sale of items like non-prescription drugs or baby formula creates health risks because they might be stored improperly, sold after expiration or “cut” into larger quantities.